OTTOMAN CARPETS FROM THE ARKAS COLLECTION (1834-1930)

 Feshane, Hereke, Sivas and Kumkapı Carpets

 The Feshane-i Hümayun (The Imperial Fez Factory), founded in 1834 during the reign of Sultan Mahmud II to provide for the army’s needs for fabric and fezzes, also produced carpets for the court and royal residences.
 The Feshane carpets, the likes of which are impossible to manufacture today, were either produced for the exclusive use of the members of the court or for the sultan to send as gifts to foreign rulers, and can be found within a limited number of collections worldwide.
 In the same period, Hereke Fabrika-i Hümayunu (Hereke Imperial Factory) was founded for the production of silk and cotton fabric, and carpets of a very fine quality were woven in this factory for the furnishing of the palaces.
 The carpet weaving of Hereke is still prominent in the world today with a new understanding of design and technique as a symbol of quality and splendour.
 With the second half of the XIXth century, Sivas also came into prominence as a silk carpet weaving center.
 Carpet weaving masters were brought from Sivas and its provinces and were trained in Kumkapı in order to meet the carpet demand for the palaces.
 After 1870 they have manufactured extraordinary silk carpets in the workshops of Sivas for the Ottoman dynasty which competed with those of the Imperial Hereke looms.

-Arkas Art Center proudly presents this compilation of rare Feshane, Hereke, Kumkapı and Sivas carpets from the Arkas Collection with the aim to promote our cultural heritage and to introduce its valuable artifacts.
+Arkas Art Center proudly presents this compilation of rare Feshane, Hereke, Kumkapı and Sivas carpets from the Arkas Collection with the aim to promote and demonstrate our cultural heritage.